kennyngdev/celery-fastapi-integration/README.md

 In this scenario, RabbitMQ serves as the message broker, while Redis functions as the result backend.
 We also illustrate how to incorporate async functions within Celery tasks.

+(In `rpc-backend` branch, I also make an alternative in which rpc is used instead of redis for the result backend.
+Here is a brief comparison from the official celery documentation: https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html)

 ## Setup and Installation
 ### Using Docker
 1. To host the project, start by building the Docker images for Celery and the API, using the commands below: